1904 University of Florida Blue and White football team

-The 1904 University of Florida Blue and White football team represented the University of Florida in Lake City in the sport of American football during the 1904 college football season.
-This was neither the modern University of Florida nor the modern Florida Gators, but a team fielded by one of its four predecessor institutions that had been known as Florida Agricultural College until 1903.
+The 1904 University of Florida Blue and White football team represented the University of Florida located in Lake City in the sport of American football during the 1904 college football season.
+This was neither the modern University of Florida nor the modern Florida Gators, but a team fielded by one of its four predecessor institutions that had been known as Florida Agricultural College until 1903, being then named the University of Florida until 1905 when the modern university was formed in Gainesville.
 They were led by player-coach Marvin O. Bridges, whose brothers also played on the squad.